-I plan to update this post every Thursday.
+I plan to update this post every Sunday.
 You can follow me on Twitter to be told when I have made updates.

-The 2 time series for COVID19 Cases in England
+The 5 time series for COVID19 Cases in England

 Each time series is denoted with a 4 letter code which I will use throughout.
 Clicking on the 4 letter code will take you to the source data.
 I have only extracted data for England from these sources but some also cover Scotland, Wales & Northern Ireland.

 - ONSe – ONS COVID19 Household Infection Survey – Using a random sample of households in England who are tested every week, the % of people infected with COVID19 is estimated on a fortnightly basis.
 Sample excludes institutional settings such as Hospitals & Care Homes.
-Data is published weekly on a Thursday.
+Data is published weekly on a Friday.

-1 – PHEs – Public Health England COVID19 Positive Tests (Pillar 1 only)
+1 – PHEs – Public Health England COVID19 Positive Tests

-The chart below uses a vertical log scale to show two things; the cumulative number of positive tests (diamonds) and the difference between the logarithm of the cumulative number and the logarithm of the cumulative number 7 days previously (small circles).
-Mathematically the second line is the same as the logarithm of the dashed black line in the chart above.
+The chart format is identical to the PHEr series plotted in section 1 of my post “Latest Trends for COVID19 deaths in England“.
+The extrapolated number of positive tests is based on the last 3 weeks of data and the method I use is the same as explained in that link.
+Here, I will display the same calculation using a different chart format as below which uses a vertical log scale to show two things; the natural logarithm of the cumulative number of positive tests (diamonds) and the difference between the logarithm of the cumulative number and the logarithm of the cumulative number 7 days previously (small circles).
+Mathematically the second line is the same as the natural logarithm of the dashed black line in the chart above.

 - Pillar 1 are tests carried out in NHS/PHE laboratories focusing on key workers and those with a clinical need.